 1. Heat 2 cups water in pot over high heat.
 Remove from heat when water just begins to simmer.

-2. Add teabags and baking soda, then cover with lid.
+2. Add teabags and salt (or baking soda), then cover with lid.
 Let steep 5 minutes.

 3. Discard teabags.
 Add sugar and stir until sugar dissolves.